Mikhail Shaidorov: 2024–25 season: History-making jump combinations, World silver medal, Four Continents title, and Grand Prix Final

 Three weeks later, Shaidorov competed at the 2024 Cup of China, where he placed second in the short program.
 He won the free skate with a new personal best score and remained in the silver medal position overall.
 Following the event, he expressed elation with the result, saying, "It's mind-blowing.
 I did everything cleanly, yeah, there was a mistake on the choreo sequence, I got a deduction for that.
 I think it's not a big deal because the ice was already not so good by that time.
 I'll keep improving and gaining more speed for that element in the future."
+Due to Shaidorov's Grand Prix series results, he was named as the first alternate for the 2024–25 Grand Prix Final.
+Shaidorov was ultimately called up to compete following the withdrawal of Adam Siao Him Fa.
+This marked the first time in history that a skater from Kazakhstan qualified for a Grand Prix Final on the senior level.